deorditse/bots/README.md

 Certbot will obtain and install an SSL certificate from Let's Encrypt.

-sudo docker compose run --rm certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d deorbot.ru
+sudo docker compose run --rm certbot certonly \
+  --webroot --webroot-path /var/www/certbot/ \
+  -d deorbot.ru

 Follow the on-screen instructions to complete the SSL setup.